JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 #### Connect and test the light strip
 1. Connect the USB-C cord from the power adapter into the USB-C port on the control box
 2. Fireflies should start lighting up and fading out.
 If they do not locate the push button on/off switch on the side of the control box wthat has the USB-port, If the button is not pushed in. push it in and the fireflies should start to light up.
-3. If the fireflies do not start up retry steps 1-3.
+3. If the fireflies do not start up check that the power adapter is properly plugged in to a wall socket and that the USB-C cable is properly plugged in.
 ### Familiarize yourself with the external controls
 * Try out the On/Off button
   * Next to the USB-C port, locate the push button on/off switch